Jagr scores first with Flames to help down Wings - Article - TSN

 NHL: Red Wings 3, Flames 6

-After Jagr's rebound resulted in Mark Jankowski's first NHL goal to open the scoring 9:15 into the first period, the future hall-of-gamer showed the type of finish around the net that has got him 766 career goals, second only to Wayne Gretzky.
+Jagr's rebound bounced in off Jankowski's leg to open the scoring 9:15 into the first period.
+In the second with Calgary ahead 4-2, the future hall-of-famer showed the type of finish that has got him 766 career goals, third on the league's all-time goals list behind Gordie Howe and Wayne Gretzky.

-Breaking up ice on a two-on-one with Johnny Gaudreau, Jagr got himself open, took a cross-ice pass from Gaudreau and after patiently waiting Petr Mrazek to go down, neatly snapped a shot past the Red Wings goaltender.
+Breaking up ice on a two-on-one with Johnny Gaudreau, Jagr got himself open, took a cross-ice feed from Gaudreau and after patiently waiting for Petr Mrazek to go down, snapped a shot past the Red Wings goaltender.

+"Of course any first goal for any team is special, especially in Canada," said Jagr.
+"I can see how much the fans appreciate it, how much they love hockey.
+Since the first day I've signed here they have been so good to me."

-It was Jagr's first two-point game with the Flames, who signed the 45-year-old as a free agent on Oct.
-4. Jagr was playing in his second-straight game after missing six with a groin injury.
-He has four points in seven games this season.
+Jagr's first two-point game since signing as a free agent on Oct.
+4 gives him four points in seven games.
+He was playing his second game after missing six with a groin injury.

+"Scoring your first NHL goal is something you've dreamed about your whole life ever since you were a little kid and wanted to play in the NHL, and just to have (Jagr) get the assist on it, it just makes it that much more (special)," said Jankowski, Calgary's first round pick in 2012.

+Also assisting on Jankowski's goal was Sam Bennett, ending his 15-game pointless skid to open the season.

+With his team desperate for secondary scoring, Flames coach Glen Gulutzan hopes Jagr playing alongside Jankowski and Bennett can start contributing offensively.

+"Jags gives us some energy and he puts it in the building too," said Gulutzan.
+"Guys were liking Jags' big time shifts.
+There's some energy there.
+We need that moving forward.
+This league gets hard, it's close every night and you need your guys to feel confident and have a little fun and we're better when we're like that.
+So the points, I think, really help."

-Gaudreau with a pair, including an empty netter, Micheal Ferland and Matthew Tkachuk also scored for Calgary (9-7-0).
-The Flames have won four of their last five.
+Gaudreau with a pair, including an empty-netter, Micheal Ferland and Matthew Tkachuk also scored for Calgary (9-7-0), which has won four of its last five.
 Gaudreau's three-point night extends his point-streak to six games (four goals, six assists).

-Martin Frk, Frans Nielsen and Anthony Mantha replied for Detroit (8-8-1).
+Anthony Mantha led the offence for Detroit (8-8-1) with a goal and two assists.
+Martin Frk and Frans Nielsen also scored.
 After a 2-2-0 road trip, the Red Wings kick-off a five-game homestand Saturday against Columbus.

 Up 2-0 after the first period, the Flames extended their lead to three goals at 6:02 of the second on a nice play by Ferland, who split the Detroit defence then scored on pretty deke to his forehand.

-Note: Note to readers: This is a corrected story.
-A previous version misstated Jagr's place on the all-time goals list.